dgis/xsddiagram/ReadMe.txt

 version 0.16 (2013-01-23)
 - Fix an issue to prevent the cylcles in the imported files.
-- Add a dialog to download an URL targeting a xsd file.
+- Add a dialog to download a xsd file with its URL.

 version 0.15 (2013-01-13)
 - Show the enumerates documentation.